emberdawn-game/emberdawn-irrlicht/README.md

 	cmake . -DBUILD_SHARED_LIBS=OFF
 	make -j$(nproc)

-This will put an IrrlichtMtTargets.cmake file into the cmake directory in the current build directory, and it can then be imported from another project by pointing `find_package()` to the build directory, or by setting the `CMAKE_PREFIX_PATH` variable to that same path.
+This will put an EmberdawnIrrlichtTargets.cmake file into the cmake directory in the current build directory, and it can then be imported from another project by pointing `find_package()` to the build directory, or by setting the `CMAKE_PREFIX_PATH` variable to that same path.

 Platforms
 ---------